1984 Orange Bowl: Legacy

+(Texas coach Darrell Royal faced a similar situation as Osborne during the No. 1 Longhorns' 1969 matchup vs. No. 2 Arkansas.
+Trailing 14-0 through three quarters, Royal opted for the 2-point conversion after James Street's 42-yard touchdown run on the first play of the final period.
+Street successfully converted to cut the Razorbacks' lead to six.
+With 3:58 remaining, Jim Bertlesen's 2-yard touchdown and Happy Feller's extra point gave Texas a 15-14 victory and the national championship.)

 The game was placed in NCAA Football video games as a "College Classic," challenging players to recreate the ending.
 The scenario begins with Nebraska with the ball, with the decision to either go for the tie or the win entirely up to the player.
 Due to the game using modern rules when it was developed, it is entirely possible to take the game into overtime.